Value of Information in Social Learning: Introduction

-We first observe that our binary relation is strictly stronger than the Blackwell order (Proposition \ref{observation_strict_inclusion}).
+Within this model, we pose a benchmark question: {\it Does a Blackwell more informative source always make all agents better off in a social learning environment?} The answer is no. We observe that our binary relation is strictly stronger than the Blackwell order (Proposition \ref{prop: observation_strict_inclusion}).
 This follows intuitively because the history garbles signal realizations depending on the underlying decision problem.
 Consequently, our binary relation requires a sufficiently informative signal to ensure that the joint value of history and the private signal increases.
 This highlights an essential feature of the observability assumption.
 If agents could observe past signal realizations instead of actions, then a Blackwell more informative signal would always be more socially valuable.
-Thus, this strict gap between our binary relation and the Blackwell order ultimately arises from whether agents can observe past signal realizations or only past actions.
+Thus, this strict gap between our binary relation and the Blackwell order ultimately arises from whether agents can observe past signal realizations or only past actions, and consequently, from the resulting information externalities.

-Next, Theorem \ref{thm_characterization} provides a necessary and sufficient condition for our binary relation.
+We then ask the main question: {\it When is one information structure more socially valuable than another?} Theorem \ref{thm_characterization} provides a necessary and sufficient condition for our binary relation.
 Specifically, one information structure is more socially valuable than another if and only if it yields higher expected payoffs for all agents across all decision problems and equilibria, even in settings where past signals (rather than actions) are observable under the alternative information structure.
 The necessary condition, combined with classical results, indicates that an information structure is more socially valuable than another only if it induces unbounded (private) beliefs.
 Thus, if an information structure induces an information cascade, then it is no longer more socially valuable than any other information structure.
+Equivalently, the existence of conclusive signals, or asymptotic learning, is necessary for all agents to be better off.